A Season in Time: Stanford Indians 1940

 • Nebraska exploited the over-aggressiveness of Stanford G Chuck Taylor.
 When the Husker G pulled to lead the sweep, Taylor roared through the gap only to be picked off by another pulling lineman.

-• Francis picked up 2, then Luther 5 on a reverse, and Francis drove into the EZ to give the Huskers the quick lead, 7-0 after the PAT.
+• Francis picked up two, then Luther five on a reverse, and Francis drove into the end zone to give the Huskers the quick lead, 7-0 after the PAT.

 Nebraska Scores First TD in Rose Bowl

-Francis into the EZ for the first TD of the Rose Bowl
+Francis into the end zone for the first touchdown of the Rose Bowl

 • Hugh Gallarneau returned the kickoff 27y to the 39.
-But the Indians were unable to move far, and Albert punted into the EZ.
+But the Indians were unable to move far, and Albert punted into the end zone.

 • After the first play lost 2y, Harry Hopp quick-kicked out of bounds on the Stanford 42.

-• On the second play, Pete Kmetovic went in motion to the right and, when the DE didn't move with him, Albert threw a long lateral to him, and Pete galloped for 20y.
+• On the second play, Pete Kmetovic went in motion to the right and, when the defensive end didn't move with him, Albert threw a long lateral to him, and Pete galloped for 20y.

 • Another swing pass Albert-to-Kmetovic moved the ball to the 23 as Stanford's speed again burned UN.